rkapr/Voila-Jones/README.md

 Prefer direct installation of above packages but if necessary, use req.txt to recreate the conda environment:
 `conda create --name <env> --file req.txt`

+Run Combine_Features.ipynb.
+It will create 2 .npy files containing features: one for faces and another for non-faces.
+Then run Adaboost.ipynb or Robust_features_adaboost.ipynb.